Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Friendly, gentle, playful

-Also known as the Aussiepoo or Aussiepoodle, the Aussiedoodle is a great family dog that quickly forms strong bonds with its human caregivers.
-In fact, they are sometimes used as therapy dogs for this reason.
-Like other Poodle mixed breeds, the Aussiedoodle is a highly intelligent and therefore highly trainable dog.
 You will notice that there is no standard size for an Aussiedoodle as Toy, Miniature, or Standard poodles can be parent breeds for these dogs.
-The Australian Shepherd is a herding dog, so while the Aussiedoodle can usually get along fairly well with other pets, it may attempt to herd them, which may not always go over well.
+The Australian Shepherd is a herding dog, so while the Aussiedoodle can usually get along well with other pets, them may attempt to herd them, which may not always go over well.

 10. Jack-a-Poo (Jack Russell Terrier x Poodle)